davidesantangelo/vsort/README.md

 | Branch Prediction Optimization | Planned | To be implemented in next release |

 ### Parallel Workload Management

-For optimal performance across all cores, VSort 0.3.0 features:

 - Work-stealing queue structure for better load balancing
 - Balanced binary tree approach for parallel merging